 Inaugural in 2017, Are you aged 30 years and under and passionate about the wine industry?
 The Sydney Royal Wine Committee, in partnership with the RAS Foundation, is calling for applications for the new Sydney Royal Wine Assessment Scholarship.
 This national award aims to encourage and support young professionals who are passionate about wine and committed to forging careers that will contribute to the Australian wine industry.

-The scholarship winner will receive a fully paid position at the Australian Wine Research Institute's Advanced Wine Assessment Course taking place in Adelaide from Monday 20th - Thursday 23 November 2017.
+The scholarship winner will receive a fully paid position at the Australian Wine Research Institute's Advanced Wine Assessment Course taking place in May 2019 in Adelaide.

 Your opportunity to make a difference - Would you or your business be interested in supporting a Sydney Royal Wine Scholarship?
 If so, please contact RASF at firstname.lastname@example.org